 What if the student starts asking me question?

 The student has the right to ask you questions regarding the incident and your recollection of it.
 Again, you want to be honest about what you did and said.
-If the student tries to ask a question which is not relevant to the case, the hearing officer will not permit the question.
+If the student tries to ask a question which is not relevant to the case, the hearing officer will intervene.

 What if the student persists in asking irrelevant questions?